ArneSamson/il-giro/README.md

 The `<Sink/>` component is one of 4 the kitchen modules.
 It is a combination of the `<BaseIsland/>` component, the `<Reginox/>` sink component, a `tableTop` component, and either the `<Tap1/>` or `<Tap2/>` component.
 It conditionally renders which faucet it has, whether the sink has drawers or not, and whether the sink has a rounded countertop or not.

+It also conditionally sets the thickness of the countertop with a combiantion of switch cases and if-else statement, based on which material the countertop is made of, and if the user selected a specific thickness of the countertop.

 #### Cooktop

 The `<Cooktop/>` component is one of 4 the kitchen modules.
 It is a combination of the `<BaseIsland/>` component, the `<GasStove/>` or `<ElectricStove/>` component, and a `tableTop` component It conditionally renders whether the cooktop has drawers or not, wheter it needs a gas or electric cooking fire, and whether the cooktop has a rounded countertop or not.